-- Demonstrate effective communication skills, both written and oral, in a manner reflective of the profession. - Identify appropriate resources and apply analytical reasoning/critical thinking skills to make informed business decisions relating to child care businesses. - Examine and evaluate the various issues required of childcare providers such as inclusivity, diversity, and policies and procedures surrounding child care. - Relate knowledge of specific terminology, procedures, and principles of ethics in the childcare field. - Demonstrate the knowledge required to assess developmental needs of the child. - Plan an appropriate curriculum geared to the physical, social, emotional, and intellectual readiness of the individual child.
+- Demonstrate effective communication skills, both written and oral, in a manner reflective of the profession. - Identify appropriate resources and apply analytical reasoning/critical thinking skills to make informed business decisions relating to childcare businesses. - Examine and evaluate the various issues required of childcare providers such as inclusivity, diversity, and policies and procedures surrounding childcare. - Relate knowledge of specific terminology, procedures, and principles of ethics in the childcare field. - Demonstrate the knowledge required to assess developmental needs of the child. - Plan an appropriate curriculum geared to the physical, social, emotional, and intellectual readiness of the individual child. - Complete the Child Development Associate (CDA) competencies and requirements to successfully attain the CDA credential. - Complete a minimum of 25 hours of employment or volunteer hours in a childcare facility per week for the duration of the program.